-The Company manages liquidity risk by maintaining sufficient cash balances to enable settlement of transactions on the due date.
+Liquidity risk is the risk that the Company will not have sufficient funds to meet its financial obligations when they are due.
+The Company manages liquidity risk by maintaining sufficient cash and cash equivalent balances to enable settlement of transactions on the due date.
+Accounts payable and accrued liabilities are current.